perfect for sharing

 - Louisa Manzeske -

 Dave and Louisa Manzeske are long time Sitka Salmon Shares members that used to split their time between Washington DC and Chicago before they were married.
 In those jet-setting days of visiting each other, they loved exploring the culinary scenes in both cities.
 They have vivid “taste memories” of those times, and enjoy reinventing their favorite dishes using the bounty of Sitka Salmon Shares.
-This recipe for spot prawns with miso butter is inspired by a dish they had at Sushi Dokku in Chicago.
-They love it with spot prawns, but it would be perfect with Sitka’s dungeness or bairdi crab as well!
+This recipe for spot shrimp with miso butter is inspired by a dish they had at Sushi Dokku in Chicago.
+They love it with spot shrimp, but it would be perfect with Sitka’s dungeness or bairdi crab as well!